Jayy001/Carta/README.md

 # PyMarkable
-Python library for making GUI applications on the ReMarkable tablet using "simple".
+Python library for making GUI applications on the ReMarkable tablet wrapped around the "simple" application